cascornelissen/svg-spritemap-webpack-plugin/docs/options.md

 ```

 **Advanced usage**
-Passing an object as the second argument allows you to change specific options, this `options` object can be described in a [Flow](https://flow.org/en/docs)-esque way as follows:
+Passing an object as the second argument allows you to change specific options, this `options` object can be described in a [TypeScript](https://www.typescriptlang.org/) interface as follows:

 ```js
 new SVGSpritemapPlugin(string | string[], {